UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/README.md

 ## Running This Project

-For in-depth documentation on the repository features, read the [About Template](docs/about_template.md) documentation.

-### Dependencies

-This project depends on [Docker](https://docs.docker.com/get-docker/), and can be accelerated using [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-Install both before proceeding.

-The linting tooling requires [Poetry](https://python-poetry.org/docs/) to run.

-### Running the Project

 To run the project, use the following command:

 ```shell
 docker/launch {{cookiecutter.example_launch_profile}}
 ```
 Then, open http://localhost/ on your browser to view the project logs.

+For in-depth documentation on the repository features, read the [About Template](docs/about_template.md) documentation.

+### Dependencies

+- [Docker](https://docs.docker.com/get-docker/), and optionally [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for hardware acceleration.
+- [Poetry](https://python-poetry.org/docs/), in order to use linting tooling.

 ---
 This repository was initialized by the [create-ros-app](https://github.com/UrbanMachine/create-ros-app) template.
 Contributions are welcome!